Sheryl van Nunen

-Sheryl van Nunen OAM MBBS FRACP, is an Australian allergy researcher and Senior Staff Specialist in the Department of Clinical Immunology and Allergy at Royal North Shore Hospital in Sydney, Australia, and Clinical Associate Professor at the Sydney Medical School - Northern, University of Sydney.
+Sheryl van Nunen OAM is a Visiting Medical Officer at Northern Beaches Hospital in Sydney, Australia, and Clinical Professor at the Faculty of Medicine and Health, University of Sydney.
+Professor van Nunen is most recognized for her research in allergic diseases.

+Education and career

 Van Nunen, a specialist in allergies, is widely recognized for her work in 2007 identifying tick-induced mammalian meat allergy, which has increased in prevalence worldwide since then.
 In 2007 she was the first immunologist in the world to describe in a published paper the link between ticks and meat allergy.
 According to van Nunen, Australia has the highest rate of mammalian meat allergy and tick anaphylaxis in the world.

 In 2018, after four years in development, van Nunen, in collaboration with a pharmaceuticals company and northern Sydney hospital Emergency Department, released a world-first freeze spray designed to be topically applied to ticks that have attached to humans.
 The spray kills ticks by freezing, rather than by the traditional method of removal using tweezers.
 Removing ticks by tweezers was found to have a significantly detrimental effect because tweezers squeeze toxins from the tick into the host and thereby significantly increase the allergen injected.
-A study released last year by van Nunen supports the growing consensus in Australia to kill the tick in situ rather than pull the tick out.
+A study released in 2019 by van Nunen supports the growing consensus in Australia to kill the tick in situ rather than pull the tick out.

+Medical research

+Van Nunen had been working at a practice in a tick-prone area of Sydney, when some patients reported having allergic reactions to red meat after being bitten by ticks in their local areas.

+Some patients developed allergies to sugar molecule alpha galactose, more commonly known as alpha-gal, which is commonly found in meat and animal products e.g. cow's milk and gelatine.

+"Mammalian meat allergy will only come up under certain circumstances, so it's an anytime but not an every time allergy," van Nunen said.
+"This is one of the problems with diagnosis."

+Van Nunen advises that tick anaphylaxis and mammalian meat allergy is preventable if one deals appropriately with the ticks.
+Preventative measures can also be applied by regularly treating your lawns and dressing appropriately to minimize your risk of exposure to ticks.